Sylvi Listhaug: Social issues

 Listhaug originally opposed the introduction of same-sex marriage in Norway in 2009, but in 2017 said she had turned to support it and become critical of Visjon Norge leader Jan Hanvold.

-Job approval ratings

-Sylvi Listhaug received the highest approval rating of all government ministers from her party during her tenure as Minister of Immigration.
-An August 2016 poll by Ipsos for Dagbladet showed her job approval rating in the general population at 59%, up from 55% in May.

 Personal life

 Listhaug is married to fellow Progress Party politician Espen Espeset, and together they have one daughter and two sons.
 Raised on the family farm in Ørskog Municipality in Sunnmøre, Listhaug currently resides in Oslo.

 Publications

 Her book, Der Andre Tier (ISBN 9788248922650), was published by Kagge in 2018.